Lab members

 In my free time I am a big movie and video game nerd, but I also love graphic design, drawing, and painting

-I am currently a Staff Engineer in the Quattrocolo group.
+I am currently a Ph.D. student in the Quattrocolo group

 Bianca Ana Zaharia